ayonli/ngrpc/README.md

 # NgRPC

-Make it easy to create clear, expressive and elegant gRPC based microservices.
+Make it easy to create clean and elegant gRPC based microservices.

-This package is written in and for both Node.js and Golang, and allowing them to work with each other seamlessly.
+This package is written in and for both Node.js and Golang, and allowing them to work seamlessly with each other.

-*Windows OS is not yet supported but on the way to go.*

 ## Install